Breaking Down the College Admissions Process

 Why Plan Ahead for College Admissions

 Your future after high school really starts well before you step onto a college campus for the first time.
-Admissions can be competitive, and with 8 out of 10 people changing majors at least once, putting a solid plan in place while in high school creates a positive ripple effect that can last your entire college career.
+Admissions can be competitive, and with 30% of students changing majors at least once, putting a solid plan in place while in high school creates a positive ripple effect that can last your entire college career.
 So what can motivated high school students like you do to plan accordingly?
 First step: start early and get prepared.

 Five Key Points about College Admissions: